History Files

 Nubia was renowned for its gold deposits, according to Geoff Emberling of the University of Chicago's Oriental Institute, as published by National Geographic News.
 Even now, panning for gold was a traditional activity in the area.

 Instead, Punt apparently lay to the south-east of Egypt, making either Nubia or the Arabian peninsula more likely as its location.
-This was the land of which Egypt lost control at the start of the Third Intermediate Period in 1075 BC, but during that period of domination they took hundreds, if not thousands, of pounds of gold each year in tribute.
+This was land which was lost to Egypt at the start of the Third Intermediate Period in 1075 BC but, during that period of domination, they took hundreds if not thousands of kilograms of gold each year in tribute.

-The new discoveries showed that ancient Kush extended for up to 1200 kilometres along the River Nile.
-Near the gold processing centre, the archaeologists found some ninety graves.
+The new discoveries showed that ancient Kush extended for up to twelve hundred kilometres along the River Nile.
+The archaeologists found some ninety graves near the gold processing centre itself.

-They found one laughably tiny gold bead in the burials, but that was the only gold to be discovered, according to Mr Emberling.
+They found one laughably tiny gold bead in the burials, but that was the only gold to be discovered, according to Emberling.
 It seems certain that the gold was not used locally.
-Very likely it was for the benefit of the ruler and his circle in Kerma, 362 kilometres upstream from Hosh el-Geruf.
+Very likely it was for the benefit of the ruler and his circle in Kerma, three hundred and sixty-two kilometres upstream from Hosh el-Geruf.

 Some images and original text copyright © BBC or affiliates.
 Reproduction is made on a 'fair dealing' basis for the purpose of disseminating relevant information to a specific audience.
 No breach of copyright is intended or inferred.